spawnmarvel/learning-docker/2-azure-container-instance/Readme-container-registry.md

 Create an Azure container registry

-1. Sign in and create an rg
+1. Sign in and create an rg.
 ```bash
 az login --tenant THE-ID